exonum/exonum-doc/src/glossary.md

 [blockchain maintainers](#maintainer) and auditability of the system by third parties
 (e.g., internal and external auditors, regulators and end users of the system).

+## Blockchain Explorer

+An [application][explorer] for monitoring blocks and transactions in Exonum blockchain.
+The explorer allows obtaining the following information and executing the following actions via its endpoints:

+- information on a specified range of blocks
+- information on a block at a specific height
+- information on a transaction specified by a hash
+- sending a transaction into the pool of unconfirmed transactions and broadcasting it to other nodes
+- subscribing to block commit events.

 ## Blockchain State